-Section 404 of the Clean Water Act regulates the placement of dredged or fill material into the "waters of the United States..." including small streams and wetlands adjacent or connected to "waters of the United States."
-The U.S. Army Corps of Engineers

-(USACE) administers the §404 permit program dealing with these activities (e.g., wetland fills, in-stream sand/gravel work, etc.) in cooperation with the EPA and in consultation with other public agencies.
+Section 404 of the Clean Water Act regulates the placement of dredged or fill material into the "waters of the United States.".
+The U.S. Army Corps of Engineers (USACE) administers the §404 permit program dealing with these activities (e.g., wetland fills, instream sand/gravel work, etc.) in cooperation with the EPA and in consultation with other public agencies.
 Nationwide general permits are issued for activities with impacts not deemed to be significant.
 Individual permits are issued for activities that are considered to have more than minor adverse impacts.
 For both individual and nationwide §404 permits, states have an obligation to certify, certify with conditions, or not certify §404 permits under §401 of the Clean Water Act.
 Antidegradation reviews involving the placement of dredged or fill material will be performed via the §401 Certification process.

 Section 73-3-29 of the Utah Code requires any person, governmental agency, or other organization wishing to alter the bed or banks of a natural stream to obtain written authorization from the State Engineer prior to beginning work.
 The Stream Alteration Program was implemented in 1972 in order to protect the natural resource value of the state's streams and protect the water rights and recreational opportunities associated with them.
 In 1988, the U.S. Army Corps of Engineers issued Regional General Permit 40 (GP-40) which allows an applicant to obtain both state approval and authorization under Section 404 of the Clean Water Act though a single application process.
 Although not all stream alteration activities qualify for approval under GP-40, many minimal impact projects can be approved under this joint permit agreement.
+These activities are subject to ADR requirements (R317-2-3.5.a.1.).